-Formally, the Hypernym Discovery (HD) task aims to identify all hypernym terms $y_1, ..., y_k, y \in Y$ for a given hyponym $x \in X$ , that make (x, y) a hypernymy relation.

-The Hypernym Discovery (HD) problem [Camacho-Collados et al., 2018a] formulates the task as follows: given a word and a text corpus, the task is to identify hypernyms in the text.
-However, in this task, the participants are not given any predefined taxonomy to rely on.
+$y_1, ..., y_k, y \in Y$ for a given hyponym $x \in X$, that make (x, y) a hypernymy relation.
+The Hypernym Discovery (HD) problem [Camacho-Collados et al., 2018] formulates the task as follows: given a word and a text corpus, the task is to identify hypernyms in the text.
+However, in this task, the participants are not given any

-In the Hypernym Discovery task at SemEval 2018 [Camacho-Collados et al., 2018b], the organizers attempt to improve the quality of evaluation and formulated the hypernym extraction task as a ranking task.
+In the Hypernym Discovery task at SemEval 2018 [Camacho-Collados et al., 2018], the organizers attempt to improve the quality of evaluation and formulated the hypernym extraction task as a ranking task.
 They create a list of hypernym candidates - these are all unigrams, bigrams, and trigrams that occurred more than N times (for example, 5 times in the corpus).
 For each of the new words and phrases, the participants are asked to rank the hypernym candidates by their relevance.
 Moreover, the participants have to find as many hypernyms as possible.
 The gold standard list of answers contains hypernyms of all hierarchy levels excluding only the most abstract concepts such as "entity". for each input (word or phrase), hypernyms are extracted at all hierarchy levels of gold-standard resources with the exclusion of the most abstract concepts such as "entity".